dbsoft/dwindows/readme.txt

 Changes from version 3.1:
 Added initial support for GTK4. --with-gtk4 is now available.
+    GTK4 support is less complete than GTK3, a number of features of the GTK3 version are no longer possible in GTK4 like:
+    Taskbar icon support, Window positioning and gravity.
 Added support for dw_window_set_font() with a NULL font paramaeter.
     This resets the font used on the widget to the default font.
 Fixed GTK warnings on GTK3 caused by using Pango style font syntax.